 🚪 The first 10 seconds matter.
 If you don’t hook them, they’ll slam the door.

-🔥 Best Opening Line: “Hey, real quick—I’m helping many of your neighbors with their pest issues.
+🔥 Best Opening Line: “Hey, real quick—I’m helping many of your neighbors with pest issues.
 You’ve probably seen more [termites/roaches/mosquitoes] around lately, right?”

 If they say yes, you’re in.